Marcel Halstenberg

-Marcel Halstenberg (born 27 September 1991) is a German professional footballer who plays for Bundesliga club RB Leipzig and the Germany national team.
-In addition to playing to the left-back position, he plays in the centre-back position.
+Marcel Halstenberg (born 27 September 1991) is a German former professional footballer who played as a left-back or centre-back.
+He started his career with Hannover 96 II, before playing for other clubs in Germany, including RB Leipzig, FC St. Pauli, and Borussia Dortmund II across his career.

 Club career

 Hannover 96 II

-Born in Laatzen, Germany, Halstenberg grew up in Hannover and started his career at SV Germania Grasdorf before joining Hannover 96.
+Born in Laatzen, Germany, Halstenberg grew up in Hannover and started his career at Germania Grasdorf before joining Hannover 96.
 After spending eleven years progressing through the Hannover 96 youth system, he was eventually promoted to Hannover 96 II.
 Halstenberg initially started out as a striker before moving to defence.
 He went on to make nineteen appearances for Hannover 96 II during the 2010–11 season.

 Borussia Dortmund II

 On 8 April 2011, it was announced that Halstenberg joined Borussia Dortmund II.

 He made his Borussia Dortmund II debut, starting the whole game, in a 2–0 win over 1.
 FC Kaiserslautern II in the opening game of the season.
 Since joining the club, Halstenberg became a regular in the starting eleven at Borussia Dortmund II.
 Following his performance in a 4–0 win over rivals’ FC Schalke 04 II, Manager David Wagner praised his performance for playing in the unfamiliar position for the first time.
 It wasn't until on 28 March 2012 when he scored his first goal for Borussia Dortmund II, in a 4–2 win over Eintracht Trier.
 Halstenberg later added more goals to his tally, scoring against TuS Koblenz and SC Verl.
 Despite suffering from injuries during the 2011–12 season, Halstenberg finished his first season, making 32 appearances and scoring three times for Borussia Dormund II.

 In the 2012–13 season, Halstenberg began to play in the left–back position since the start of the season.
 It wasn't until on 3 August 2012 when he scored his first Borussia Dortmund II goal of the season, in a 1–1 draw against Alemannia Aachen.
 His performance attracted interests from Borussia Dortmund's first team and saw him promoted to the senior team in January 2013.
 However, he appeared three times as an unused substitute in the club's first team matches: two coming from the league and one coming from the UEFA Champions League.
 Despite this, Halstenberg continued to feature for the Borussia Dortmund II side for the remainder of the 2012–13 season.
 At the end of the 2012–13 season, he went on to make thirty–six appearances and scoring three times in all competitions.

 Halstenberg reflected his time at Borussia Dortmund, saying: "They are nice memories.
 David Wagner brought me back then.
 We moved up to the 3rd league in the first year and held the class there in the second year.
 That was a great time.
 I was allowed to practice with the pros from time to time.
 That helped me a lot and my athletic career."